let me share with you some interesting facts about what it takes to produce a good bottle of wine.

 THE SAD NEWS?The majority of those couples won't be successful... because about 75% of those who attempt to work things out after infidelity divorce in about 18 to 24 months.

 HERE'S THE REALLY, REALLY SAD NEWS.

 Many times, the demise of the relationship isn't because the couple didn't try, and isn't because they didn't love each other.
-Often, the demise is the result of something they didn't even realize was happening.
-And that "something" often starts long before the affair.
+Often, it's the result of something they didn't even realize was happening.
+And that "something" often started happening long before the affair.

 If I gave you a dollar for every time I've heard a client say "Suzie, I thought we had a good marriage"... you'd be a whole lot richer than you are today.
-That's because one of the ugly truths about infidelity is this: infidelity is just as likely to rock a good marriage as it would a bad one.
+That's because one of the ugly truths about infidelity is this: Infidelity is just as likely to rock a good marriage as it is to rock a bad one.
 (Gasp!)

-Why?
-I believe the reason is this: if marriages had a rating scale (a Zagat-type rating for marriages), then "good" would actually be the code for "average."
+Why you ask?
+I believe the reason is this.
+If marriages had a rating scale (similar to the one Zagat publishes about restaurants), then "good" would actually be the code for "average."